pub trait SupportedLanguage<'set, S>: Sized {

 Find a language for an injection.

-could be any string that somehow identifies a language.
+The passed name could be any string that somehow identifies a language.
 This very much

 depends on the source of the injection.
 For example, in fenced code blocks in markdown, the

-text after the opening ```
+text after the opening ``` is passed to this function.

 Note that this function does not get called, if for_name

-was able to return a language for name
+was able to return a language for name.

-The default implementation tries to detect a FileType
+The default implementation tries to detect a FileType using name as both a filename

 and a file extension, and passes that to